MrTusarRX/And64InlineHook/README.md

-# And64InlineHook Creat By MrTusarRX Use On Creat Mod Menu
+# And64InlineHook Creat By MrTusarRX Use On Mod Menu